gaebar/rock-paper-scissors-lizard-spock/README.md

  ``python3 -m http.server``

  You should now be able to run the website from http://0.0.0.0:8000/index.html

+### Deployments

+The website is automatically deployed to Github Pages.

 ### Key Learnings
 This project was build in 48 hours, and it was one of the first times for me writing more complex vanilla JavaScript code.